 - Make the brioche.
 This really is meant to be an overnight process.
 You’ll mix your dough together, all sweet with honey and rich with butter, and then cover her loosely and let her double in size (about 1-2 hours).
 After that, just go ahead and pop her in the fridge and go to bed.
 The brioche dough really is so much easier to work with after a chill because of all the…ahem, butter.
-So go, dream of the warm cinnamon morning that awaits you.

-Let’s Talk Glaze
+Let’s Talk Cream Cheese Icing

 We really do not know how you could possibly go wrong!
 Even if you do get some lumps.
-Can fully attest that the whole team ate a full batch of lumpy-icinged cinnamon rolls with RECKLESS ABANDON and zero regrets.
+Can fully attest that the whole team ate a full batch of these cinnamon rolls with RECKLESS ABANDON and zero regrets.

 In a way, making these perfectly soft, pillowy, sweet cinnamon rolls is a lot like gathering friends and family for the holidays.
 It takes a little time and patience and planning.
 But once everyone is all tucked in and ready to go, there’s nothing more warm, more cozy, more joy-giving than having them at the table.

-Cinnamon Rolls: FAQs
+Cinnamon Rolls: Frequently Asked Questions

-If you have leftovers (ha) keep them in a sealed container in the fridge and they should stay fresh for a few days!
+If you have leftovers (ha!) keep them in a sealed container in the fridge and they should stay fresh for a few days!
 Reheat in the microwave or oven until warm.

-Just pop it in the oven at 350 degrees for a quick 5 minute rewarming treatment, or about 30 seconds in the microwave.
+Just pop it in the oven at 350 degrees for a quick 5 minute rewarming treatment, or about 15-20 seconds in the microwave.

 Our House Favorite Cinnamon Rolls – the ones we make every year!
 With pillowy brioche dough and cream cheese glaze tucked into every bite.
-This makes a BIG batch of dough that you can divide and save for later…or make extra all for yourself!

 Cinnamon Roll Brioche Dough:

-- 1 cup lukewarm water (not hot water)
+- 1/2 cup lukewarm water (not hot water)

-- 2 teaspoons instant yeast
+- 1 teaspoon instant yeast

-- 1 cup butter, melted
+- 1/2 cup butter, melted

-- 4 eggs
+- 2 eggs

-- 1/3 cup honey
+- 3 tablespoons honey

 Cinnamon Roll Filling:

-- 2 tablespoons butter, melted
+- 3 tablespoons butter, melted

-- 1/4 cup white sugar
+- 5 tablespoons white sugar

-- 1/4 cup brown sugar
+- 5 tablespoons brown sugar

 - 1 teaspoon cinnamon

-Cream Cheese Glaze:
+Cream Cheese Frosting:

-- 4 ounces cream cheese, very soft
+- 2 ounces cream cheese, softened

 - 1/3 cup powdered sugar